How to Pick the Best Budget Accommodation in Tonga for You(c) tongapocketguide.com

 • Shared bathroom with a shower, sink and toilet

-• Insect screened windows or a mosquito net
+• Insect-screened windows or a mosquito net

-• Gardens or beach
+• Garden or beach.

 Additional Services and Inclusions